PROJECTS

 In 2025, the focus shifts from depth to excellence.
 I want to tackle harder, more challenging projects that push me beyond my comfort zone — projects that demand I finish the complex last 20% instead of settling for "good enough."

-The goal: build fewer things, but take my time to refine them, learn deep not broad.
+The goal: build fewer things, take the time to refine them, and learn deeply rather than broadly.

 In 2025, the focus shifts from depth to excellence.
 I want to tackle harder, more challenging projects that push me beyond my comfort zone — projects that demand I finish the complex last 20% instead of settling for "good enough."

-The goal: build fewer things, but take my time to refine them, learn deep not broad.
+The goal: build fewer things, take the time to refine them, and learn deeply rather than broadly.

 2024